autistic-symposium/blockchains-security-toolkit/advanced_expert/attack_reviews/top_immunefi_vulnerabilities/aurora.md

 * Bridges also have additional “attack surface” as compared to “regular” DeFi projects.
 While a yield farm or a decentralized exchange might have a collection of smart contracts and a dapp web page, a bridge usually needs monitoring nodes, validator keys, and secure communication channels on top of those contracts and dapp.

-* Most bridges implement "IOU" approcah: users send funds to the bridge protocol, where those funds are locked by the bridge smart contract.
+* Most bridges implement "IOU" approach: users send funds to the bridge protocol, where those funds are locked by the bridge smart contract.
 The bridge then issues the user an equivalent asset on the second network from the second bridge smart contract.
 The tokens on the destination chain are wrapped tokens.
 Bridges accumulate a lot of funds.

 <br>